 Members must use a rifle chambered for the same ammunition used in the service rifles or sniper rifles commonly used by their nation's soldiers; ideally the same type of service rifle or sniper rifle.
 It is also highly desirable to obtain a 9mm handgun and other individual small arms commonly used by these soldiers like hand grenades, a 40mm grenade launcher, and an anti-armor weapon like the M72 LAW or RPG-7.
 The page has information sheets about individual small arms commonly used by soldiers and militia.

-The best readily available transceiver for militia use is the multi-band Yaesu VX-6R/E. This heavy duty waterproof transceivers can operate in duplex mode (using repeater stations) as they are CTCSS enabled, or simplex mode (without repeater stations).
-They also have DCS which alerts users to incoming calls while ignoring transmissions without a tone code at the beginning of the transmission.
-They also have the EAI (Emergency Automatic ID) feature that allows other people with CTCSS/EAI enabled transceivers to locate an injured person who cannot operate their radio.
+The best readily available two-way radios for militia use are the multi-band Yaesu VX-6 series transceivers which also have a superb scanner.
+These heavy duty waterproof transceivers can operate in duplex mode (using repeaters as they are CTCSS enabled) or simplex mode.
+They also have DCS which alerts users to incoming calls while ignoring transmissions without a tone code.
+They also have the EAI feature that allows people with CTCSS/EAI enabled transceivers to locate an injured person who cannot operate their radio.